Complementarity and Identification

 are sharp. \end{proposition}

-As is the case for bounds derived under IV or \ref{MIV} assumptions, inference is complicated by the $\sup$ and $\inf$ operators in equation \eqref{spmiv 1} \citep{manski2009more}.
+As is the case for bounds derived under IV or MIV assumptions, inference is complicated by the $\sup$ and $\inf$ operators in equation \eqref{spmiv 1} \citep{manski2009more}.
 Analog estimators of the bounds in \eqref{spmiv 1} are consistent but biased in finite samples; the estimated bounds will generally be too narrow.
-Fortunately, the methods developed by \cite{chernozhukov2013intersection} can be applied to find bias--corrected estimates and associated confidence intervals. \citeauthor{chernozhukov2013intersection} discuss in detail the special cases of estimating nonparametric bounds using instrumental variables and \ref{MIV}s; the bounds in \eqref{spmiv 1} are essentially identical for the purposes of estimation, so their results can be applied directly to my estimation problem.
+Fortunately, the methods developed by \cite{chernozhukov2013intersection} can be applied to find bias--corrected estimates and associated confidence intervals. \citeauthor{chernozhukov2013intersection} discuss in detail the special cases of estimating nonparametric bounds using instrumental variables and MIVs; the bounds in \eqref{spmiv 1} are essentially identical for the purposes of estimation, so their results can be applied directly to my estimation problem.
 The theoretical extension allowing for multiple \ref{SPMIV}s is straightforward, and presents no novel estimation challenges besides those associated with high--dimensional nonparametric conditioning.

-Returning to assumption \ref{SPMIV}: If the second inequality in \eqref{spmiv 0} is reversed, $x_k$ becomes a \textit{submodular instrumental variable}.
-If $x_k$ is a supermodular and submodular instrumental variable, i.e., average treatment effects are constant across different values of $x_k$, then $x_k$ is a \textit{modular instrumental variable}.
-While this may seem like a strong assumption, it is routinely employed in applied work that assumes both exogeneity of the treatment and no interactions.
+Returning to assumption \ref{SPMIV}: If the second inequality in \eqref{spmiv 0} is reversed, $x^k$ becomes a \textit{submodular instrumental variable}.
+If $x^k$ is a supermodular and submodular instrumental variable, i.e., average treatment effects are constant across different values of $x^k$, then $x^k$ is a \textit{modular instrumental variable}.
+While this may seem like a strong assumption, it is routinely employed in applied work that models treatment effects without allowing for interactions.